MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 ### Payload settings

-You can access payload settings from the command menu on the **Rules** page.
+You can access payload settings from the **Rules** page.
 In the **Payload settings** pane, you can define the sample payload for the assessment type.
 The sample payload is intended to contain an example of the fields that will be sent in the request API for the assessment and can be used in your rule.

 In the API request, you might choose not to send optional fields from the assessment schema.
 Alternatively, you might choose to send additional custom fields.
 In both cases, be sure to update the payload sample that is shown in the **Payload settings** pane, so that it reflects the specific fields that you're sending.